How do you transition from beginner to intermediate yoga?

 • Fluid sequences: Completing sun salutations smoothly with coordinated breath and movement

-• Basic balance: Demonstrating stability in tree pose for at least 30 seconds on each side
+• Basic balance: Holding tree pose for at least 30 seconds on each side

 • Adequate flexibility: Achieving comfortable forward folds and gentle backbends without forcing or bouncing